couchbase-examples/couchbase-tutorials/tutorial/markdown/php/quickstart-php-laravel/php-laravel.md

 php artisan serve
 ```

-> Note: Either the Couchbase Server must be installed and running on localhost or the connection string must be updated in the `.env` file.
+> Note: Either the Couchbase Server must be installed and running on localhost or the connection string must be updated in the `config/couchbase.php` file.

 ### Docker